 Robert Schuyler supposedly died in France on Nov.
-15, 1855, a little more than a year after his swindle was exposed.
+15, 1855, a little more than a year after the revelations about his mammoth swindle.
 But mystery surrounded his death as well.
 A classmate in 1857 wrote to the Harvard Librarian doubting that he had died.
-A coffin had arrived from France, and a funeral took place in New York, "but I could not find that anybody saw the body or identified it.
-It may have been a sham."
+A coffin had arrived from France, and a funeral took place in New York, “but I could not find that anybody saw the body or identified it.
+It may have been a sham.”

 With thanks to The Great Schuyler Stock Fraud by Robert B. Shaw and The Strange Case of Robert Schuyler by Sidney Withington.
 This story was updated in 2021.